-As of February 22, 2010, a new federal law allows people who can legally possess firearms under applicable federal, state, and local laws, to legally possess firearms in this preserve.
+As of February 22, 2010, a new federal law allows people who can legally possess firearms under applicable federal, state, and local laws, to legally possess firearms at Valles Caldera National Preserve.
 It is the responsibility of visitors to understand and comply with all applicable state, local, and federal firearms laws before entering this park.
 For more information, please visit the New Mexico Department of Public Safety website.

-Federal law prohibits firearms in certain facilities in this preserve (such as visitor center, government offices, etc.); those places are marked with signs at all public entrances.
-Firearms may not be discharged in this national preserve (except during legal hunting seasons).
+Federal law prohibits firearms in certain facilities at Valles Caldera National Preserve (such as visitor center, government offices, etc.); those places are marked with signs at all public entrances.
+Firearms may not be discharged at Valles Caldera National Preserve (except during legal hunting seasons).

-Firearms should not be considered a wildlife protection strategy.
+Firearms are not a wildlife protection strategy.
 Bear spray and other safety precautions are the proven methods for preventing bear and other wildlife interactions.